MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **App Version** - Version code of the consuming application

 - **ClientId** - Anonymous non-PII unique device identifier (guid / string)

+- **DeviceNetworkType** - Integer – Indicating the type of network device is connected to.
+(0 : not connected, 1: wifi, 2: mobile, 3: ethernet)

 - **Entry Point** - Unique identifier for contextual or constant entry points from the consuming application